danyb12/financialDatasets/README.md

 # End Goal

-Creating a binary classification supervised learning algorithm for file named: binary classification automated
+Creating a binary classification supervised learning algorithm for file named: binary_classification_automatedv2

 You can locate file in stocks_neural